PROMOTING SAFE STREETS FOR sAN pEDRO, ca

 Look for and report any suspicious activity immediately via the SPCG Tip 411 web service.
 Click HERE for instructions on installing the SPCG Tip 411 App on your Smart Phone, Tablet or other Smart device

 Patrol techniques depend mostly on what method of transportation is utilized.

 "Static security patrol" usually confines the security volunteer to a specific confined area.
 Static patrol does not mean however that the security volunteer should not be moving about to observe all areas of his patrol assignment.

 "Foot patrol" is the most basic form of patrol and affords the security volunteer a closer and less obtrusive way to monitor his/her surroundings.
-Security volunteers should always be in uniform and should move quietly through the area.
+Security volunteers should always be in uniform during the duration of their patrol and should move quietly through the area.
 This method is useful for the "gathering of information" function of patrolling, as well as the "public assistance/relations" element.